anrinion/adblock/README.md

 1. Download the extension files.
 2. In a Chromium-based browser:
   - Go to `chrome://extensions/`.
     - Enable "Developer mode".
     - Click "Load unpacked".
-  - Select the extension folder.
+    - Select the `/src/` folder.

 ## Configuration